This article introduces the concept of polymorphism and virtual functions, and their use in inheritance.

 What is the use?

-like globalRaiseSalary(), there can be many other operations that can be appropriately done on a list of employees without even knowing the type of actual object.
+Like globalRaiseSalary(), there can be many other operations that can be performed on a list of employees without even knowing the type of the object instance.

 Virtual functions are so useful that later languages like Java keep all methods as virtual by default.

-Compiler maintains two things to this magic :
+The compiler maintains two things to serve this purpose:

-vtable: A table of function pointers.
-It is maintained per class.
+- vtable: A table of function pointers, maintained per class.

-vptr: A pointer to vtable.
-It is maintained per object (See this for an example).
+- vptr: A pointer to vtable, maintained per object instance (see this for an example).

 Compiler adds additional code at two places to maintain and use vptr.

 1) Code in every constructor.
-This code sets vptr of the object being created.
-This code sets vptr to point to vtable of the class.
+This code sets the vptr of the object being created.
+This code sets vptr to point to the vtable of the class.

 Is this a standard way for implementation of run-time polymorphism in C++?

-The C++ standards do not mandate exactly how runtime polymophism must be implemented, but compilers generally use minor variations on the same basic model.
+The C++ standards do not mandate exactly how runtime polymorphism must be implemented, but compilers generally use minor variations on the same basic model.